 Descriptive and inferential statistical techniques for business and economic decision-making.
 Topics include the collection, description, analysis, and summarization of data; probability; discrete and continuous random variables; the binomial and normal distributions; sampling distributions; tests of hypotheses; estimation and confidence intervals; linear regression; and correlation analysis.
-Statistical software is used to analyze data throughout the course Prerequisites: MATH 1324 or MATH 1314 Lecture Hrs. = 3, Lab Hrs. = 0
+Statistical software is used to analyze data throughout the course Lecture Hrs. = 3, Lab Hrs. = 0